This article originally appeared in Asia Palm Oil magazine. Posted with permission.

 U.S. Borax supplies about one-third of the world’s need for refined borates.
 We have grown our business through our high standard for quality and purity, ensuring the best performance for growers and fertilizer manufacturers.
 Our technical, scientific, and agriculture experts are dedicated to continuous research and product improvement as well as a high level of personalized, customer service.
 The bottom line is that we care about our customers’ crops.
 That’s why U.S. Borax mines and refines only top-quality boron, free of unwanted contaminants.

 Borates are used in fertilizers as a mineral essential to plant growth.
-What are the advantages of having boron in fertilizers?
+What are the advantages of boron fertilizer for oil palm?

 As a micronutrient, boron is essential to plant growth.
 Adequate boron is necessary for proper absorption of macronutrients and for maintaining the integrity of plant cell walls.

 Adequate boron is a crucial factor in high crop yields and quality.
 Existing research indicates that boron plays a significant role in: